Definition of Dynamic Chemical Equilibrium

 2HI ⇆ H2 + I2

 But in both the experiment, the amount of hydrogen, iodine, and hydrogen iodide remains unchanged.
-This dynamic point of the chemical reactions is called equilibrium.
+Therefore this chemical reaction uses for the definition of dynamic equilibrium.

 So the equilibrium of the chemical reaction maintains the following criteria

 - Approachability from both ends

 Example of Reversible equilibrium

 When water added to bismuth chloride, a milky solution appears due to the formation of bismuth oxychloride.